ThomasSpare/Bangrad/README.md

 # THE SPOTIPY API

 I managed to have the spotipy api working on the site.
-The user will be prompted when entering the site to authorize his/her spotify account.
-I had the credentials and secret keys stored in the env.py but could not link these up to the API.
+The user will be prompted when entering the site to authorize his/her spotify account, this will happen each time the users navigates to the home page.
+The credentials and secret keys are stored in the env.py.
 So when having been authorized the user can search in the round search field and hit enter.
 The results will be collected in rows beneath.
-The thought was that the user could then copy the links directly in the results and add in forums to recommend new finds and favorite artists.
+The idea was that the user could then copy the links directly in the results and add in forums to recommend new finds and favorite artists.

 As I wanted to integrate the Spotipy API I followed this simple method to use a sript.js file in the Static folder